Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 ## The Part That's Not True

 The part that's not true is that the speed of your server doesn't matter.
 It matters.
-This is usually used to justify using python or ruby or JavaScript on the server.
+This is usually used to justify using Python or Ruby or JavaScript on the server.
 These languages are known to be both slow and memory-hogs.
 For this reason I'm going to talk both about memory AND speed, not just speed, even though the common saying is "it doesn't matter if it's slow."
 I think that's